Introduction

 "You are free to return to this site and investigate the wreck on your own.
 I apologize for the trouble I've caused you."

-Matt reached into a pocket and pulled out a small packet of money, "As you can see from the coins, they are not Japanese.
-Take this little consideration for your worry."
+Matt reached into a pocket and pulled out a small packet of money.
+"As you can see from the coins, they are not Japanese.
+Take this little compensation for your worry."

-The captain flipped briefly through the cash.
-It was ten thousand US dollars.
+The Captain flipped briefly through the cash.
+It totaled $10,000.
 He gave a short perfunctory bow and returned to the pilothouse.

 Matt handed the box back to me.
 It was tightly wrapped in tar-covered leather.
 I looked at the Chief and at Matt.
 "We are done fishing, right?"